zupper/cursor-rules/README.md

 ## Usage

-These rules are automatically enforced by the Cursor IDE.
-They help maintain code quality and architectural integrity across the project.
+When placed under `.cursor/rules` and when using the Cursor IDE, these rules are automatically enforced by Cursor.

 For more detailed information about a specific rule, refer to the rule file itself, which contains comprehensive examples and explanations.